Leo-Simpson/c-lasso/paper/paper-long.md

 y = X \beta + \sigma \epsilon \qquad \textrm{s.t.} \qquad C\beta=0
 $$

-Here, $X$ and $y$ are given outcome and predictor data.
-The vector y can be continuous (for regression) or binary (for classification). $C$ is a general constraint matrix.
-The vector $\beta$ comprises the unknown coefficients and $\sigma$ an unknown scale.
+Here, $X$ is a given design matrix and the vector $y$ is a continuous or binary response vector.
+The matrix $C$ is a general constraint matrix.
+The vector $\beta$ contains the unknown coefficients and $\sigma$ an unknown scale.

 # Statement of need

-The package handles several estimators for inferring location and scale, including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimation with linear equality constraints Several algorithmic strategies, including path and proximal splitting algorithms, are implemented to solve the underlying convex optimization problems.
-We also include two model selection strategies for determining the sparsity of the model parameters: k-fold cross-validation and stability selection.
-This package is intended to fill the gap between popular python tools such as `scikit-learn` which <em>cannot</em> solve sparse constrained problems and general-purpose optimization solvers such as `cvx` that do not scale well for the considered problems or are inaccurate.
+The package handles several estimators for inferring coefficients and scale, including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimators with linear equality constraints, none of which can be currently solved in Python in an efficient manner.
+Several algorithmic strategies, including path and proximal splitting algorithms, are implemented to solve the underlying convex optimization problems at fixed regularization and across an entire regularization path.
+We include three model selection strategies for determining model parameter regularization levels: a theoretically derived fixed regularization, k-fold cross-validation, and stability selection.
+The c-lasso package is intended to fill the gap between popular python tools such as `scikit-learn` which <em>cannot</em> solve sparse constrained problems and general-purpose optimization solvers such as `cvx` that do not scale well for the considered problems and/or are inaccurate.
 We show several use cases of the package, including an application of sparse log-contrast regression tasks for compositional microbiome data.
 We also highlight the seamless integration of the solver into `R` via the `reticulate` package.

 # Current functionalities